nelsonzheng/the-news/index.md

 # The News

-Now that there is no more news allowed on Australia's most important public forum, we must take matters into our own hands and get The News ourselves!
-What follows is a miraculous seven-step process which will help you take control of your news feed.
+Now that there is no more The News allowed on Australia's most important public forum, we must take matters into our own hands and get The News ourselves!
+Roll up your sleeves, put your investigation hat on and get ready to free your mind and your news feed.

-The list of default news sources is biased towards my own tastes and opinions, so you may find it disagreeable.
-Steps **six** and **seven** address this unfortunate reality.
-However, for more technologically savvy readers, I welcome pull requests to amend and expand the default list.

 ## How to get The News